CodingJack/Advanced-Color-Picker/README.md

 * If used in cases where all browsers must be accounted for, set the "multiStops" and "conic" options to false.
 * The APP does not automatically write values to the corresponding input field (intentionally).
 So the init settings should always include an "onColorChange" callback function.
+* Pixel based units have a maximum value of 800px in order to translate them properly into the editor visually.